Dance Moms: Controversy and criticism

-Spin-offs
+Spin-offs, tours, and podcasts

 A spin-off series, Dance Moms: Miami, set in Miami, Florida, at Victor Smalley and Angel Armas' Stars Dance Studio, premiered on April 3, 2012, but was cancelled in September 2012.

 A sister program titled Abby's Ultimate Dance Competition followed Miller and other dance professionals judging twelve young dancers aged 6–13 years on different styles of dance, hoping to find the most versatile dancer of the group.
 The series premiered on October 9, 2012, and ran for two seasons.
 Ray, Siwa, and Hilliker made their debuts on the show before joining the ALDC Elite Team on Dance Moms.
+The winner of season 1 of AUDC is Brianna, and the winner of season 2 is McKaylee True.

-In 2014, Miller hosted another sister program titled Abby's Studio Rescue that followed Miller as she visited dance studios across the country to assist them to improve their choreography, studio decor, staff and other aspects.
-It premiered on June 24, 2014.
+On June 24, 2014, another sister program premiered, titled Abby's Studio Rescue.
+The series followed Miller as she assisted various dance studios across the United States, improving them in areas such as choreography, decor, and staffing.
+A single season of the show was produced.

-In July 2014, another spin-off titled Raising Asia starred Asia Monet Ray, a guest team member for several episodes of season 3 of Dance Moms.
-The show followed Ray, her model mom, bodybuilder dad and younger sister Bella Blu, helping Asia to pursue her dreams of fame in show business.
+In July 2014, another spin-off titled Raising Asia starred Asia Monet Ray, a guest team member for several episodes of Season 3 of Dance Moms.
+The show followed Ray, her model mom, bodybuilder dad, and younger sister Bella Blu, helping Asia to pursue her dreams of fame in show business.

 A British version of Dance Moms titled Dance Mums with Jennifer Ellison premiered on October 20, 2014, and ran for two seasons.
 Jennifer Ellison hosted the series, set at her Liverpool dance school, Jelli Studios.
 Dance Mums was produced by Shiver Productions.